da-cade/da-cade/README.md

 > Design 🎨
 > JavaScript, Python, and C# 💻

-When Dylan isn't programming, you can find him playing piano, swimming in the Boise river, or eating a block of cheese the size of a car battery while seated in a recliner with a fridge in the side.
+When Dylan isn't programming, you can find him playing piano, swimming in the Boise river, or sitting in a recliner with a fridge in the side, eating a block of cheese the size of a car battery.

 Professionally, I strive for perfection.
 I am fascinated with good mentorship and excellent planning and design.
 Just as I have found a niche in the world of programming, I hope to further refine my place as a pioneer in innovation, design/data architecture, and personal leadership.